-To evade the corrected conditional entropy test, TRCTC could be redesigned to replay longer correlated sequences of inter-packet delays.
+In an attempt to evade the corrected conditional entropy test, TRCTC could be redesigned to replay longer correlated sequences of inter-packet delays.
 The corrected conditional entropy test could counter this technique for short sequences by increasing the minimum pattern length.
-Of course, with increasing sequence length, the corrected conditional entropy test would lose its ability to measure regularity, because of the issues discussed in Section 3, unless the sample size were increased.
+Of course, with increasing sequence length, the corrected conditional entropy test would lose its capability to measure regularity, because of the issues discussed in Section 3, unless the sample size were increased.
 However, this is not a significant threat, because replaying long correlated sequences of inter-packet delays would greatly reduce the capacity of TRCTC.
+In an attempt to evade the corrected conditional entropy test, MBCTC could be changed to refit the model more frequently so as to better capture the regularity of traffic.
+Moreover, MBCTC could be redesigned to model conditional distributions to better capture interdependencies in traffic.